ArcadeData/arcadeanalytics/README.md

     docker-compose -f src/main/docker/app-single.yml up

-This compose does not start containers with test databases
+This compose does not start containers with test databases.

-## Run support containers with test databases

-Compose configurations with preconfigured databases are provided in the src/main/docker directory:
-* OrientDB with preconfigured demodb
-* Postgres with dvd rental demo database
-* Mysql with sakila (dvd rental) demo database

-To run a db container use the provided compose:

-    docker-compose -f src/main/docker/postgresql-dvd-rental.yml up

-    docker-compose -f src/main/docker/orientdb2.yml up

 ## Configure SSH